jokade/slogging/README.md

 Backends
 --------
-### Scala / JVM
+### PrintLogger
-slogging supports the following logger backends on Scala (JVM):
-#### PrintLoggerFactory
-A simple backend that prints all log messages to stdout.
+This simple backend prints all messages to stderr (or stdout) and can be used with JVM, JS an Scala Native projects.

 **Usage:**
 ```scala